Flashfyre/Yume-2kki-Explorer/README.md

 Quickly find a world by searching for it by name.
 When searching, worlds not included in the results will become transparent.
 Selecting a world from the results will select and zoom into it.

+### Author

+By selecting an author, worlds by other authors will appear faded to emphasize the worlds created by the selected author.

 ### Origin and Destination

 By selecting a world in both fields, the graph will load routes from the origin to the destination.
 If there are many routes, inefficient routes will be ignored.
 Note that connections of individual routes are color-coded from blue (shortest) to red (longest).
 Routes without locked connections will be prioritized.